 Photo Credit: Matthew Wheeler

 What would a trip to Maui be without a surf sesh?
 If you have never before surfed, this is your chance to learn from the best on the best waves in the world.
 Before your dream of riding the waves like Maui native Eddie Aikau will come true (if this name doesn't ring a bell, make sure to watch ESPN's 30 for 30 HAWAIIAN: THE LEGEND OF EDDIE AIKAU), you will need some lessons.
-With two locations, Kihei on the South and Lahaina on the West, Maui Wave Riders give you the chance to catch a wave year round.
-MWR will set you up with a rash guard, booties and surf equipment.
+With two locations, Kihei on the South and Lahaina on the West, Maui Surf Lessons LLC will give you the chance to catch a wave year round.
+MSL is committed to the environment and gives back to Maui by doing a mini beach cleanup before every session.
+They also sell reef safe sunscreen to help keep our coral healthy.
+For more details on reef safe sunscreen, check out our blog post Is Your Sunscreen Reef Safe.
+Once set up with a rash guard, and all necessary surf equipment, you head out to a secluded surf break away from the crowds of large surf schools.
 So what's a rash guard?
 Is surfing going to give me a contagious skin condition?
 No. But a rash guard is a snug fitting shirt that you wear in the water that will help protect your skin from exposure to the surfing wax on the board.
 We've all seen surfers swimming out to the swells on their stomachs and your tender skin needs protection not only from the wax, but many rash guards also include a level of SPF protection.
 Skin cancer is not in style and the sun in Maui can be intense, especially when on the water.
-Why do you need booties?
-They keep your feet warm, give extra grip and protect your feet.
-Now I am not suggesting you should leap off the board at the first sign of a wobble and jump feet first into the water.
+Do I need booties?
+No... look around, how many surfers do you see wearing booties?
+None... except in the large surf schools.
+One major detriment of booties is they encourage you to leap off the board at the first sign of a wobble and jump feet first into the water.
 Booties are not super shoes and things in the water could actually hurt you if you land on them full force.
 You will learn to bail sideways not only to protect yourself, but also the delicate reefs that inhabit many popular surfing spots.
 Given this year's coral bleaching event, we need to be extra cautious so as to allow the the coral to recover.
 Your lesson will begin with a land based safety and surfing basics lesson.
 An then, with all this knowledge in your surfing tool belt you head out and ride the swells.
 If visiting in the winter, you might even have a rare chance to head over to Pe'ahi to see the 60 foot swells of Jaws.
 You will appreciate the awesomeness of it even more having given surfing a shot.

 Snorkel Trip Lana'i